Hover cursor over thumbnails to change the large image window or click on an image to see a slideshow.

 - in addition to the funding you will also receive support from the Endangered Crafts Officer and the Heritage Crafts Association team to ensure that your project is a success.
 This will be unique to your project, but it could include mentor support, business support or signposting to other opportunities.

 The Sussex Endangered Crafts Fund is ringfenced for projects in Sussex, so you will only be competing for funds with projects in the counties of East and West Sussex and Brighton and Hove, not with projects elsewhere in the UK.
-To get an idea of the kinds of things you might apply for, take a look at some of the successful projects from around the UK in the previous application rounds in September 2019, March 2020 and September 2020.
+To get an idea of the kinds of things you might apply for, take a look at some of the successful projects from around the UK in the previous application rounds; to-date we have awarded ten grants to Sussex-based craftspeople including flintwallers, a brickmaker, a trug maker, millwrighter and wallpaper conservationist.

 For information and advice on Endangered Crafts Fund and how you might receive some further support please contact Mary, Endangered Crafts Officer at the Heritage Crafts Association.
 Mary’s email address is firstname.lastname@example.org